Interval Routing Schemes for Circular-Arc Graphs: Implementation

-By numbering the elements in $\mc{X}$ as they appear in $\ri{C}$, beginning at an arbitrary element, we construct a bijective mapping $\fu{N}\colon\mc{X}\rightarrow\{1,2,\ldots,|\mc{X}|\}$.
-The \emph{broadness of a vertex $v$} is defined as the number of cliques in $\mc{X}$ that contain $v$.
-By exploiting $\fu{N}$ the broadness of a vertex can be computed in $\mathcal{O}(1)$ time.
+We define \emph{broadness of a vertex $v$} as the number of cliques in $\mc{X}$ that contain $v$.
+By numbering the elements in $\mc{X}$ as they appear in $\ri{C}$, beginning at an arbitrary element, we construct a bijective mapping $\fu{N}\colon\mc{X}\rightarrow\{1,2,\ldots,|\mc{X}|\}$, which allows to compute the broadness of a vertex in $\mathcal{O}(1)$ time.
 Sorting the vertices ascending by their broadness requires $\mathcal{O}(n\cdot\log(n))$ time.
 We introduce a list $\fu{Q}(\mc{c})$ for every clique $\mc{c}\in\mc{X}$.
 Next the vertices are traversed in the sorted order and every vertex $v$ is added to list $\fu{Q}(\lc{v})$.
-By concatenating the lists as their respective cliques appear in $\ri{C}$ we obtain $\ri{L}$ in $\mathcal{O}(n\cdot\log(n))$ time.
+By concatenating the lists as their respective cliques appear in $\ri{C}$ we obtain the vertex order $\ri{L}$ in $\mathcal{O}(n\cdot\log(n))$ time.
 The left vertex $\lvv$ of a given vertex $v\in V$ can be determined as follows: we inspect all vertices that are adjacent to $v$ and store the vertex $w$ that reaches farthest to the left (for two adjacent vertices $w,w'$, we can determine in constant time which one reaches further to the left, by considering $\fu{N}(\lc{w})$ and $\fu{N}(\lc{w'})$) and appears first in $\fu{Q}(\lc{w})$ (this can also be decided in constant time, by numbering the elements in each list consecutively).
 Vertex $w$ must be $\lvv$.
 It follows that the set of left vertices can be computed in $\mathcal{O}(m)$ time.
-The right vertices can be computed in a similar way.
-The determination of the middle vertices is much easier and can be accomplished in $\mathcal{O}(n)$ for all vertices.
-For a given vertex $v$, $\lvi{v}{i}$ and $\rvi{v}{i}$ can be determined by traversing the sequences $\lvi{v}{1},\lvi{v}{2},\ldots$ and $\rvi{v}{1},\rvi{v}{2},\ldots$ synchronously; then the determination of $\svv$ is a simple task and can be realized in $\fu{O}(n)$ for a specific vertex and in $\fu{O}(n^2)$ for all vertices.
-It follows that the overall runtime of the algorithm is in $\mathcal{O}(n^2+m)=\mathcal{O}(n^2)$.
-The algorithm can easily be extended to handle the existence of dominating and counter vertices correctly without exceeding the time bound.
+The set of right vertices can be computed in similarly.
+Determining the set of middle vertices is simpler and can be accomplished in $\mathcal{O}(n)$.
+For a given vertex $v$, $\lvi{v}{i}$ and $\rvi{v}{i}$ can be determined by traversing the sequences $\lvi{v}{1},\lvi{v}{2},\ldots$ and $\rvi{v}{1},\rvi{v}{2},\ldots$ synchronously; then the determination of $\svv$ is a simple task and can be done in $\fu{O}(n)$ for a specific vertex and in $\fu{O}(n^2)$ for all vertices.

+Since the algorithm includes constant time operations on the elements in $\mc{X}$ and $|\mc{X}|=c$ is linear within the number of vertices, the overall runtime is $\mathcal{O}(c+n^2+m)=\mathcal{O}(n^2)$.
+The algorithm can be extended to handle the existence of dominating and counter vertices without exceeding this time bound.